Kagema-Lenin/JavaScript-Games/Kubow JS Games/README.md

 # Intro

 Welcome to JavaScript Games Beginner Edition.
-Special Thanks and Shoutout to Ania Kubow for the amazing tutorials from YouTube.
+Big Thanks and Shoutout to Ania Kubow for the amazing tutorials from YouTube.

 # Games LineUp